Xuzhou–Yancheng high-speed railway

 The Xuzhou–Yancheng high-speed railway is a high-speed railway in China.
 It has a design speed of 250 km/h.

 History

 In November 2014, construction was expected to take 4.5 years.
 The line opened on 16 December 2019.

 Route

 From Xuzhou East, the line heads southeast and serves Guanyin Airport, Suining, and Suqian.
 The line subsequently meets the Suzhou–Huai'an railway and follows its route, but the two lines don't intersect.
 Passengers can change between them at Siyang.
 The line then heads south to Huai'an East, where it joins the Lianyungang–Zhenjiang high-speed railway.
 After leaving Huai'an, the line heads east to serve Funing South and Jianhu.
 At Jianhu, passengers can change to the Xinyi–Yancheng railway.
 Finally, the line terminates at Yancheng.
-In the future, high-speed services will continue south on the currently under construction Yancheng–Nantong high-speed railway.
+High-speed services continue south on the Yancheng–Nantong high-speed railway.

+The Siyang–Huai'an section will form part of the Beijing−Shanghai high-speed railway Second Channel.